 Franklin joined Watsi on February 26th, 2014.
 Six years ago, Franklin joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Franklin's most recent donation supported Jane, a 17-year-old woman from Tanzania, to fund corrective leg surgery so she can return to school.
+Franklin's most recent donation supported Sein, a day laborer and father of three from Thailand, to fund internal fixation surgery.

 Jane is a polite and calm 17-year girl from a family of four children.
 Jane’s father is a small-scale farmer of maize and vegetables and practices livestock keeping.
 Jane completed her primary education late last year and started secondary school, but had to stop because the walk to school grew to be too painful.
 Jane was diagnosed with left Genu Valgus meaning her leg is bent causing her knees to knock against each other when walking.
 This condition is typically caused by an excessive accumulation of fluoride in the bones, which often stems from contaminated drinking water.
 As a result, Jane experiences pain and exhaustion after just a short distance walk.
 Our medical partner, African Mission Healthcare, is raising $880 to fund corrective surgery for Jane.
 The procedure is scheduled to take place on July 5th.
 Treatment will hopefully restore Jane's mobility, allow her to participate in a variety of activities, and greatly decrease her risk of future complications.
 Jane shared, “I would like to continue with my studies because I want to be either a teacher or a nurse.”